Fighting Biden virus aid, GOP rekindles Obama-era strategy

 Republicans argue Congress has already approved historic sums to counter the pandemic and worry the big spending will overheat the economy, spiking inflationary fears, though economists are mixed on those concerns.
 They have an opening with voters who the polling shows are skeptical of Biden’s handling of the economy.

-McConnell expressed similar optimism last spring when he hit “pause” on new spending after approval of the initial round of aid.
-Around that time, then-President Donald Trump pledged that Americans would be all but back to normal by Easter Sunday.
+McConnell expressed similar optimism last spring when he hit “pause” on new spending after approval of the initial round of aid, his massive $3 trillion CARES.
+Around that time, then-President Donald Trump vowed Americans would be all but back to normal by Easter Sunday.

 Jason Furman, the former chairman of Obama’s Council of Economic Advisers who now teaches at Harvard, agrees that parts of Biden’s package are too big, suggesting the $350 billion to states and cities could be reduced or have stricter guardrails against waste.
 But he said the bigger economic danger is in not doing enough.